metahkg/metahkg-web/README.md

 This open-source project was created primarily because of me being unable to register a lihkg account as a high school student.

-Currently, it aims to simulate the lihkg experience by resembling all of its features with the help of material-ui and mongodb.
+Currently, it aims to be a fully featured alternative to lihkg.
 However, I might also add other useful features.

 As contrasted with lihkg, metahkg is open to everyone and anyone can create an account with a email address, no matter issued by a university or not.